Genetic Testing for Coeliac Disease

 Genetic Testing for Coeliac Disease is a Simple Process

 Genetic Testing for Coeliac Disease does not require you to give a blood sample.
-Our test is carried out using the mouth swabs that we provide for you in our home sample collection kit.
+Our test is carried out using the mouth swabs provided for you in our home sample collection kit.
 The test is quick and simple to administer, providing that you carefully adhere to the instructions and precautions provided.

 It is important to note that this test is not diagnostic.
 It will though, tell you whether or not you carry the genes that can trigger coeliac disease.
 If your results show that you do carry these genes, this does not mean you currently have the disease, nor that you will necessarily develop it.
 However, if the test results show that you don’t carry the relevant genes, you can rest assured that you will never suffer from it.